drewbourne/mockolate/preparing_and_creating.md

 ## Creating Mockolates nicely, or strictly

-Each Mockolate instance operates as either a 'nice' Mock or a 'strict' Mock Object.
+Each Mockolate instance operates as either a 'nice' or a 'strict' Mock Object.

-- 'nice' Mocks will play nice and return false-y values for methods and properties that aren't mocked or stubbed.
+- 'nice' Mock Objects will play nice and return false-y values for methods and properties that aren't mocked or stubbed.
-- 'strict' Mocks will whinge and cry if you mistreat them by calling methods that aren't mocked.
+- 'strict' Mock Objects will whinge and cry if you mistreat them by calling methods that aren't mocked or stubbed.
+By whinge and cry I mean throw `InvocationError`s.

 Create a nice mock using `nice(Class)`, or a strict Mock using `strict(Class)` giving them the Class you want an instance of.